Customize Consent Preferences

 US Grocery Shopper Numbers

-Amazon is the most-shopped retailer for groceries online in the US.
+Amazon is the second-most-shopped retailer for groceries online in the US.

 This chart shows the proportion of online grocery shoppers that had purchased groceries on Amazon.com and from the other leading retailers in the past 12 months.